MCP Servers

 For MCP servers that publish OAuth metadata at .well-known/oauth-authorization-server, you only need to provide the Client ID (and Client Secret if required by the provider).
 The authorization and token endpoints are discovered automatically.

-See the OAuth Applications API reference for programmatic management.
+See the OAuth Providers API reference for programmatic management.

-Step 2: Reference the OAuth App in the Manifest
+Step 2: Reference the OAuth Provider in the Manifest

 Add the auth and oauth_app fields to the MCP collection: